sakan811/Honkai-Star-Rail-Characters-Damage-Simulation/README.md

 Character's level is 80.

 Eidolons, Light Cones, and Relics were not considered.

+Each character starts with 1 skill point.

+[Click here](docs/DISCLAIMERS.md) to read more about the simulation details.

 ## To Run a Simulation
 ### Setup a Project